Big-Data64/hello-world/README.md

 # hello-world

-Just a place for me to brainstorm
+Hello fellow GITHUB community,

+I am a hungry learner whos in a voyage to learn more about programming.